|cabotegravir and rilpivirine.mp3|

 Before you receive Cabenuva, tell your health care provider:

-- If you are allergic to any of the medicines in Cabenuva (cabotegravir or rilpirivine) or any other medicines.
+- If you are allergic to any of the medicines in Cabenuva (cabotegravir or rilpivirine) or any other medicines.

-- If you have ever had liver problems, including hepatitis B virus infection (HBV) or hepatitis C virus infection (HCV).
+- If you have ever had problems, including (HBV) or (HCV).

 - If you have ever had mental health problems.